informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `[` `[` _schema name_`,` _constraint name_ `]` `,` ... `]`: Present foreign keys with matching _schema name_ and _constraint name_, in the order specified in the list.
 Ignore constraint names that do not correspond to foreign keys in the catalog.
 Do not present foreign keys that are not mentioned in the list.
 These 2-element lists use the same format as each element in the `names` property of foreign keys in the JSON model introspection output of ERMrest.
 The foreign keys MUST represent inbound relationships to the current table.
 - `{ "source": ` _sourceentry_ `}`:  Defines a pseudo-column based on the given _sourceentry_.
 For detailed explanation and examples please refer to [here](pseudo-columns.md#examples).
 Other optional attributes that this JSON document can have are:
   - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
-  - `display`: The markdown pattern to use for generating the value for this column.
+  - `display`: The display settings to use for generating the value for this column.
 Please refer to [pseudo-columns display document](pseudo-column-display.md) for more information.
+- `{ "sourcekey": ` _sourcekey_ `}`: Defines a pseudo-column based on the given _sourcekey_.

 Supported _sourceentry_ pattern in here:
   - _path_: An array of _foreign key path_ that ends with a _columnname_ that will be projected. _foreign key path_ is in the following format:

           "`{` _direction_ `:[` *schema name*`,` *constraint name* `]}` "
       Where _direction_ is either `inbound`, or `outbound`.

+Supported _sourcekey_ pattern in here:
+  - A string literal that refers to any of the defined sources in [`source-definitions` annotations](#tag-2019-source-definitions).

 ### Tag: 2016 Table Alternatives